xjtu-omics/LTR_Stream/readMe.md

 # The outputs of LTR_Stream are in workDir/figure
 workDir /xx/xx/xx

+# ltrFasta: The nucleotide sequences of the LTR-RT set you want to analyze.
+Please ensure it is in standard FASTA format.
+Names of these sequences should follow the format like 'chrxx:stPos-endPos(strand)'.
+It is recommended to use bedtools to extract sequences from the genome.
+ltrFasta    /xx/xx/xx.fa

 # Optional parameters

-# transAllContigs: LTR_Stream usually extracts main chromosomes for LTR-RT
-# identification.
-If you wish to include those LTR-RTs from contigs, please
-# set transAllContigs to True.
-Default is False.
-transAllContigs False
+# Important parameters

-# minOverLapForNovelModule: Control the dispersion of CEPs in the 3-D space.
+# minOverLapForNovelModule: Control the number and dispersion of module sequences in the 3-D space.
-# It is used in disjoint-set data structure to judge if there should be an
+# It is used in disjoint-set data structure to judge if there should be an edge between two alignment
-# edge between two alignment regions.
+# regions.
 It could be set at the range from 0 to 1.
-# Greater minOverLapForNovelModule leads to more dispersed result.
+Greater minOverLapForNovelModule leads to more
+# module sequences and more dispersed result.
 Default is 0.8.
 minOverLapForNovelModule 0.8

-# maxCNSPercentage: Control the dispersion of CEPs with minOverLapForNovelModule.
+# topModNum: Control the number and dispersion of module sequences with minOverLapForNovelModule.
-# Greater maxCNSPercentage leads to more dispersed result.
-It should be set at
+# Greater topModNum leads to more module sequences and more dispersed result.
+LTR_Stream will output
-# a range from 0 to 1. maxCNSPercentage directly control the number of most frequent
+# a module number versus covered LTR-RTs (named coverLine.pdf under workDir/figure).
+The topModNum
+# needs to be set large enough to ensure that about 80% of LTR-RTs have 2-3 modules.
+It is estimated
+# topModNum should be at range 200-800.
+Larger minOverLapForNovelModule usually corresponds to larger
+# topModNum.
+You can adjust the two parameters in coordination.
+Default is 250.
+topModNum   250

+# tsneEarlyExaggeration: A crucial parameter in t-SNE dimensionality reduction, directly affects the
+# results.
+An excessively large tsneEarlyExaggeration will result in a linear shape in the
+# three-dimensional space, while an excessively small tsneEarlyExaggeration will lead to a dispersed
+# distribution, hindering sub-lineage identification.
+It is estimated that tsneEarlyExaggeration
+# should be at range 6-9.
+Default is 6.
+tsneEarlyExaggeration   6

+# tsnePerplexity: Larger tsnePerplexity will provide more robust results, while a smaller
+# tsnePerplexity will yield more detailed clustering results.
+Depending on the size of the dataset,
+# it is not recommended to set tsnePerplexity to less than 3% of the module sequence count for larger
-# novel modules used for reconstructing evolutionary trajectories.
-Default is 0.7.
+# datasets, or less than 15 for smaller datasets.
+Default is 100.
-maxCNSPercentage 0.7
+tsnePerplexity  100

+# cluCentCut: A parameter used to assess the degree of intra-class distribution aggregation in 3D
+# space.
+A larger cluCentCut will result in coarser clustering.
+If LTR_Stream indicates clustering
+# failure, please increase this parameter within the range of 0-1.
+Default is 0.1.
+cluCentCut  0.1

 # nClustersForInitTree : Control the initial tree for trajectory reconstruction.